makingchips/makingchips.github.io/_posts/2015-10-27-VectricCut3D.md

 Never impulse-buy software, you will always be disappointed
 </p>

 Unfortunately I made the above mistake recently with Vectric Cut3D after a frustrating bout with another CAM application that I was struggling with.
-The Cut3D trial solved the particular problem I was having, so I bought it on the spot.
+The Cut3D trial solved the particular problem I was having, so I bought it on a whim.
 Bad move.

 Do not mistake the following guide/screenshots as any sort of intro or example.
 This is *literally 'it'.*  There is no more to the following program than the following screenshots.
 If you want to cut wooden reliefs of pictures that your grandkids put on Twitter I suppose this is all you'll ever need, but if you need to anything else, ever, it's not going to be sufficient.